-United States tsunami warning system needs major overhaul, report says
+U.S. tsunami warning system needs major overhaul, report says

 Tsunamis are a series of very long ocean waves generally caused by undersea earthquakes or other events that disrupt a significant amount of ocean water.
 The U.S. West Coast, Hawaii and Alaska are particularly tsunami-prone, with potential threats found around the Pacific rim.
-At least 30 reported tsunamis have caused at least one death or $1 million in damage to the U.S. as of January 2018, according to NOAA.
+At least 30 reported tsunamis have caused at least one death or $1 million in damage to the United States as of January 2018, according to NOAA.

 As recently as January, tsunami waves reached the West Coast and advisories were issued across Hawaii, Alaska, Washington, Oregon and California, prompted by the underwater explosion of the Hunga Tonga volcano that sent shock waves around the world.

-“Every tsunami is very tricky … we learn something new every time,” said Rick Wilson, co-chair of the Tsunami Science and Technology Advisory Panel (TSTAP), a group of nonfederal scientists who issued the report and is an arm of the NOAA Science Advisory Board.
-“However, we feel that these recommendations going forward will not only save lives but potentially millions of dollars in the future for commerce and protection of the coastline from tsunami hazards.”
+“Every tsunami is very tricky … we learn something new every time,” said Rick Wilson, co-chair of the Tsunami Science and Technology Advisory Panel (TSTAP), a group of nonfederal scientists that issued the report and an arm of the NOAA Science Advisory Board.
+“However, we feel that these recommendations going forward will not only save lives, but potentially millions of dollars in the future for commerce and protection of the coastline from tsunami hazards.”

-While the 32-page report outlines several areas for improvement, the most pressing matters involve NOAA’s tsunami warning program and its two tsunami warning centers, located in Honolulu and Palmer, Alaska.
+The 32-page report outlines several areas for improvement, but the most pressing matters involve NOAA’s tsunami warning program and its two tsunami warning centers, located in Honolulu and Palmer, Alaska.
 Namely, the report points out “perceived gaps and inconsistencies throughout the tsunami forecast and warning process.”
 Some of the changes recommended are extensive and described as an “overhaul” to ensure accurate, timely and clear warnings of impending tsunami waves.

-This year’s report builds on a sweeping 2011 assessment by the National Academy of Sciences, which found numerous gaps the nation’s tsunami preparedness and much room for improvement, detailed in a long list of recommendations spanning nearly 200 pages.
+This year’s report builds on a sweeping 2011 assessment by the National Academy of Sciences, which found numerous gaps in the nation’s tsunami preparedness and much room for improvement, detailed in a long list of recommendations spanning nearly 200 pages.

 While progress has been made on a number of fronts, many key issues remain unaddressed or have not kept pace with changing technology, or new issues have emerged.